 The product itself will have only three sensors.
 Users will be able to track their movement using the band and then see it on their mobile phone or tablet screen.

 Magdalena Cisowska: I’m very proud as we wanted to make the product as accessible as possible for anyone, including elderly and people with compromised mobility.
 That’s why we’ve introduced an additional module during the registration process where people will be able to choose how advanced they are when it comes to exercising.
-Due to this, we will be able to modify the sets in line with their abilities and needs.
+This way we will be able to modify the sets in line with their abilities and needs.

-Are there any similar products currently on the market?
+Are there any similar wellness trackers currently on the market?

 A: I know of two companies who tried to introduce a similar product on the market, but they weren’t successful.
 The unique element of our solution is the fact that it uses Artificial Intelligence algorithms to estimate the movement track.
 It then uses real data from the sensors to make sure the estimation has been correct and that the patient is following the training.

-M: As I know MedBand is the first product of this type in Poland and in Europe, the other attempts were from companies in the US and Japan.
+M: As far as I know, MedBand wellness tracker is the first product of this type in Poland and in Europe, the other attempts were from companies in the US and Japan.

 What’s the current progress of the product?